-- WATER BOTTLES OR HYDRATION SYSTEM (at least two quart total capacity).
+- ONE OR TWO LARGE GARBAGE BAGS, heavy-duty, 1.4 mm thick or thicker, (25 gal. or more).
+These help keep your clothes and sleeping bag dry and are used to pack out garbage at the end of the trip. - WATER BOTTLES (at least two quart total capacity).
 Any lightweight plastic bottle that does not leak will be OK.
 Gatorade bottles are a cheap, easy way to go.
 Camelback hydration systems work as well. - DAY PACK, for carrying some warm clothing, food and water on day hikes from the base camp.
 Your school bookbag will be fine for this as long as you can wear it on your back - SUNGLASSES with ultraviolet (UV) protection.
 This is for your own safety!
-On a bright summer day you can burn your eyes as well as the rest of your skin. - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your sunglasses on your face or around your neck, not broken. - SUN VISOR or BASEBALL CAP to keep the sun out of your eyes and off your face. - HEADLAMP.
-A headlamp leaves your hands free for camp tasks.
+On a bright summer day you can burn your eyes as well as the rest of your skin. - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your sunglasses on your face or around your neck, not broken. - SUN SHIRT AND SUN PANTS, to keep the sun and bugs off your skin while hiking or hanging out. - SUN VISOR or BASEBALL CAP to keep the sun out of your eyes and off your face. - HEADLAMP.
+A headlamp leaves your hands free for camp tasks. - WET SUIT OR HYDROSKIN NEOPRENE SHIRT, the water here is very cold, yet swimming is a blast.